Frequently Asked Questions

 What should campers bring to camp?

-All campers will bring their own bagged lunch daily.
-Campers will need to wear comfortable play clothes and sneakers.
-No sandals or Crocs!
-Pack a bathing suit and towel for swimming activities every day, even those enrolled in specialty camps.
-Campers need to make sure to bring sunscreen or put sunscreen on every day before coming to camp.
-Campers will receive a Camp JCC t-shirt and must wear it every Wednesday.
+Campers will need to wear comfortable play clothes and sneakers, sandals or Crocs are not permitted.
+A bathing suit and towel is needed for swimming activities every day, even those enrolled in specialty camps.
+Campers need to bring sunscreen or put sunscreen on every day before coming to camp.
+Camp JCC t-shirts will be provided and must be worn every Wednesday.
+All campers not registered for hot lunches will need to bring a bagged lunch.
 We want to encourage interactions with peers and alone time without electronics or multimedia equipment.
-If items of this nature are brought to camp they will be collected by a staff member, labeled, and held in the camp office until the end of the day.
+If a camper brings an item of this nature, it will be collected by a staff member, labeled, and held in the camp office until the end of the day.

 What does Camp JCC do to help campers stay cool on hot summer days?

 Water coolers are placed throughout the JCC campus and refilled throughout the day as needed, so campers will always have access to water.
-We try to keep campers outside as much as possible but when necessary activities are moved to shaded areas or indoors.
+We try to keep campers outside as much as possible, but activities may be moved to shaded areas or indoors when necessary.

 What if my child gets sick or hurt?

-There is always at least one staff member present that has received training in First Aid, Communicable Diseases Recognition, Child Abuse Prevention and Recognition, and CPR/AED.
+At least one staff member that is trained in First Aid, Communicable Diseases Recognition, Child Abuse Prevention and Recognition, and CPR/AED will be present at all times.
 When a camper shows signs or symptoms of illness, the Camp JCC Director will immediately notify the parent or guardian of the camper’s condition.
-Depending on the situation, the camper may be isolated from their group until a parent or guardian is able to pick them up.
-In the case of a minor accident or injury, staff will administer basic first aid, and a "health-o-gram" will be given to parents upon pick-up.
-If the injury is more serious, first aid will be administered and the parents will be contacted immediately to assist in deciding on an appropriate course of action.
+Depending on the situation, the child may be isolated from their group until a parent or guardian can pick them up.
+In the case of a minor accident or injury, staff will administer basic first aid and deliver a “health-o-gram” to parents upon pick-up.
+If the injury is more serious, staff will administer first aid and contact parents immediately to decide on an appropriate course of action.